HerrSchtevie/themoddingbordello/content/changelogs/DOD_changelog.md

 ## Tweaks

 - Added/edited the following custom patches:
-   - `DOD - MCM and INI Settings\Scripts\DOD_MCMSettingsInit.pex` - quick fix for Devious Devices stalling the MCM load
+   - `DOD - MCM and INI Settings\Scripts\DOD_MCMSettingsInit.pex` - quick fix for the MCM stalling on new game
    - `Scrolls of Desire - Sexlab TKL MCM Recording`
 - Removed the following custom patches:
    - NONE